mossy2100/ecmascript/base4and32literals.md

 support base 4 (_quaternary_) and base 32 (_triacontakaidecimal_) integer literals.

-Although the utility of base 4 and base 32 literals may be less than that of other radixes, historically there has been sufficient interest in base 32 literal encodings that at least four similar notations have been proposed.
+Although the utility of base 4 and base 32 literals may be less than that of other radixes, historically there has been sufficient interest in base 32 encodings based on digits and letters that at least four similar notations have been proposed.

 By contrast, base 4 integer literals appear to have never been used in computing before; however, they could easily be included for the sake of completeness, and because their usefulness may yet be revealed by creative programmers.
-While we don't want useless features in JavaScript, this addition of this feature would hardly be intrusive or bloat the language, and it will be interesting to see how programmers make use of them.
+While we don't want to start adding useless features to JavaScript, this addition of quaternary literals would be something new and interesting, it would hardly be intrusive or bloat the language, and it will be interesting to see how programmers make use of them.

 ## Summary of Syntax Design